MagnusErler/zigbee_button/README.md

 ![TB-03F](image/TB-03F.png)

 2. connect TB-03F to computer and find which port the TB-03F is connected to with `ls /dev/tty*` (mine is `/dev/ttyUSB1`)
-3. go to programmer-directory and run `python TlsrComProg.py -p <port> -t5000 we 0 uart2swire.bin` with replacing `<port>` with the port of the TB-03F found in previous step.
+3. go to *programmer*-directory and run `python TlsrComProg.py -p <port> -t5000 we 0 uart2swire.bin` with replacing `<port>` with the port of the TB-03F found in previous step.
 Output:

 ```
 ================================================